Gold prices are heading to record the largest weekly gain in two months

 Gold rose 1.7% this week, heading for its best week since the week ending on April 7, according to Archyde.com.

-Marex metals analyst, Edward Meir, said gold market sentiment remains positive and prices could move slightly higher as the Federal Reserve (the US central bank) is not expected to raise interest rates in June.
+Marex metals analyst, Edward Meir, said gold market sentiment remains positive and prices might move slightly higher as the Federal Reserve (the US central bank) is not expected to raise interest rates in June.

 The dollar index fell to its lowest level in a week, making gold less expensive for buyers of other currencies.